NULGEN/NULGEN/README.md

 - 👋 Hi, I’m @NULGEN
-- 👀 I’m interested in web development
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning sql, C# and web development tools
+- 🌱 I’m currently learning Full-Stack Development tool
 - 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me via mail
+- 📫 How to reach me via mail: nilufer.korkmaz@gmail.com

 <!---
 NULGEN/NULGEN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.